dbojan/howto/README.md

 \- in windows 11 you cannot share canon printer using canon driver, client says: cannot connect to printer, when you enter \\\\servername\\printer)

 **install lpd printer service, and lpr port monitor:**
-\- start/run appwiz.cpl
+\- start/run appwiz.cpl, or type in search in windows 11 settings: 'windows features' in start screen, select 'turn windows features off or on'
 \- turn windows features off or on
 \- print and documents settings
 \- enable 'lpd print service'
 \- enable 'lpr port monitor'
-\- (on windows 11, search 'windows features' in start screen, select 'turn windows features off or on')

 example:
-machine name: bl7-test15
+computer name: bl7-test15
 printer name: canon lbp251

 \- enable sharing on server for the printer.
 In printer properties, enable 'share this printer', use the same name as printer, for example: canon lbp251

-### ON CLIENT PC (you connect from this pc to 'server pc'):
+### ON CLIENT PC (you connect from this computer to 'server pc'):

 **install lpd printer service, and lpr port monitor:**
 \- start/run appwiz.cpl